GSA/digitalgov.gov/content/guides/dap/common-questions-about-dap.md

 A. IP anonymization/masking takes place as soon as data is received by Google Analytics and before any storage or takes place.
 At no time is the full IP address written to disk as all anonymization happens in memory nearly instantaneously after the request has been received.
 The full IP address is never written to disk when the anonymization flag is turned on as it is with GSA’s account.
 [Read more about IP Anonymization in Google Analytics](http://support.google.com/analytics/bin/answer.py?hl=en&answer=2763052).

-**Q. Does my agency need a TOS with Google to use the services provided under GSA’s Digital Analytics Program?**
+**Q. Does my agency need a terms of service with Google to use the services provided under DAP?**

 GSA has negotiated a federal terms of service for Google Analytics 360.
 Therefore, agencies do not need to sign a new TOS to use DAP.
 If an agency would like its own separate (not DAP) implementation of Google Analytics 360, it can use the DAP TOS as a starting point, but will need to sign a separate agreement.
 Please contact [dap@gsa.gov](mailto:dap@gsa.gov) to request a copy of the terms.